-- Allergic states, such as atopic dermatitis and serum sickness. - Collagen diseases, during an exacerbation or as a maintenance therapy in selected cases of systemic lupus erythematosus and systemic dermatomyositis (polymyositis). - Dermatologic diseases, such as severe erythema multiforme (Stevens-Johnson syndrome) and severe psoriasis. - Edematous state including to induce a diuresis or a remission of proteinuria in the nephrotic syndrome without uremia of the idiopathic type or that due to lupus erythematosus. - Nervous system, acute exacerbations of multiple sclerosis. - Respiratory diseases such as symptomatic sarcoidosis. - Rheumatoid disorders, as an adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in psoriatic arthritis, rheumatoid arthritis (including juvenile rheumatoid arthritis) [selected cases may require low-dose maintenance therapy], ankylosing spondylitis, and acute gouty arthritis. - Ophthalmic diseases including severe acute and chronic allergic and inflammatory processes involving the eye and its adnexa such as allergic conjunctivitis, keratitis, iritis and iridocyclitis, diffuse posterior uveitis and choroiditis, optic neuritis, chorioretinitis, and anterior segment inflammation.
+- Allergic states, such as serum sickness. - Collagen diseases, during an exacerbation or as a maintenance therapy in selected cases of systemic lupus erythematosus and systemic dermatomyositis (polymyositis). - Dermatologic diseases, such as severe erythema multiforme and Stevens-Johnson syndrome. - Edematous state including to induce a diuresis or a remission of proteinuria in the nephrotic syndrome without uremia of the idiopathic type or that due to lupus erythematosus. - Respiratory diseases such as symptomatic sarcoidosis. - Rheumatoid disorders, as an adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in psoriatic arthritis, rheumatoid arthritis (including juvenile rheumatoid arthritis) [selected cases may require low-dose maintenance therapy], and ankylosing spondylitis. - Ophthalmic diseases including severe acute and chronic allergic and inflammatory processes involving the eye and its adnexa such as keratitis, iritis, iridocyclitis, diffuse posterior uveitis and choroiditis, optic neuritis, chorioretinitis, and anterior segment inflammation.